Applications are now open for the 2020 JHMF Band Contest

 Click Here to read the 2020 rules and to fill out an application.
 You'll also find information about our guidelines and prizes.

-Congratulation to Good Morning Bedlam, Minneapolis, MN, our John Hartford 9 Band Contest winners and officially first booked band for JHMF10, as well as taking home $1000 in prize money and a very cool John Hartford derby trophy plaque made by Tom Burkhart!
+The winners of the 2019 John Hartford Band Contest was Good Morning Bedlam of Minneapolis, MN.
+They were the officially first booked band for JHMF10, as well as taking home $1000 in prize money and a very cool John Hartford derby trophy plaque made by Tom Burkhart!
 All entrants were fantastic and coming up with a number 1 was no easy task for the judges.

 1 - Good Morning Bedlam: Minneapolis, MN.